nigrosimone/ng-http-caching/README.md

   constructor(private http: HttpClient) {}

   ngOnInit(): void {
-    // this request is marked as cacheable
+    // This request is marked as cacheable (this is necessary only if cache strategy is DISALLOW_ALL)
-    // (this is necessary only if cache strategy is DISALLOW_ALL) this.http.get('https://my-json-server.typicode.com/typicode/demo/db', {
+    // Note: all the "special" headers in NgHttpCachingHeaders are removed before send the request to the backend. this.http.get('https://my-json-server.typicode.com/typicode/demo/db', {
       headers: {
          [NgHttpCachingHeaders.ALLOW_ALL]: '1',